 Dimethyl fumarate (Tecfidera)

 Two cases of PML have been reported in individuals treated with Tecfidera.
 Both cases exhibited severely reduced blood cell counts – known as lymphopenia, a known adverse effect of this treatment.
 Health Canada has updated the product monograph for Tecfidera to include monitoring practices for PML.
 For additional information or support with treatment of Biogen ONETM program at 1-855-MSONE-00 or 1-855-676-6300.

-was likely associated with previous treatment with Tysabri.
-In 2015, three cases
+with previous treatment with Tysabri.
+In 2015, three cases of

-of PML were reported in individuals treated with Gilenya who had not been
+PML were reported in individuals treated with Gilenya who had

 Novartis has informed regulatory authorities of these cases, and is investigating whether treatment with Gilenya contributed to the development of PML.
 Novartis has stated that they will continue to explore all potential factors that may contribute to the risk of PML for patients on Gilenya.
 No changes to patient management or routine monitoring with Gilenya treatment are recommended beyond the guidance in the Gilenya Product Monograph at this time.
 For additional information or support with treatment of Gilenya please contact Gilenya® Go Program: 1-855-PILL-4MS (1-855-745-5467).